rotationalio/ensign/docs/content/examples/data_engineers.md

 Now we need to put all those last pieces together so that we're storing data back to PostgreSQL.

 Here we will use the router functionality described [here](https://rotational.io/blog/prototyping-eda-with-watermill/).
 We could have had the Ensign subscriber do the entire work of checking the database and inserting new records and not create a publisher at all.
-However, by decoupling the checking and the inserting functions, we can enable Ensign to scale up and down them independently, which could save some serious $$$ depending on how much throughput you're dealing with.
+However, by decoupling the checking and the inserting functions, we can enable Ensign to scale up and down independently, which could save some serious $$$ depending on how much throughput you're dealing with.

 Here, we instantiate a new router, add a `SignalsHandler` plugin that will shut down the router if it receives a `SIGTERM` message.
 We also add a `Recoverer` middleware which handles any panics sent by the handler.